sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 interface PaymentMethod
 ```

-> In Kotlin, we use the `abstract` keyword to indicate that a function doesn't have an implementation when it is declared.
-> The implementation is provided later.
->
-{type="note"}

 ### Interface inheritance

 Interfaces support multiple inheritance so a class can inherit from multiple interfaces at once.
 First, let's consider